Novels

 "Night of the Whirlwind", as its title suggests, features the Westland Whirlwind fighter, which carved a unique reputation for itself between 1940 and 1943.
 It is believed that this is the first novel ever to base its story around this remarkable aircraft.

 "Prototype" and "Assassin" comprise the Prototype series, which features a neglected area within WWII aviation fiction; that of the prototype fighter.
-See The Wren Prototypes.

 The reviews for each novel are copied from those that have been posted on the Amazon websites and others.